tempelaar-team/qclab-dev/docs/user_guide/install.rst

 Installing from source
 ----------------------

-You can install QC Lab from source by downloading the repository and executing
+QC Lab can be installed from source by downloading the `latest release <https://github.com/tempelaar-team/qclab/releases>`_, unpacking it, and executing

 .. code-block:: bash